 Agency: Client: Aldi

-It is madness to even think that people could go hungry in a developed country.
+It is madness to even think that children go hungry in a developed country.
 But in 2020, UK child food poverty was drastically brought under the spotlight.
 As politicians largely failed to rectify the situation, the responsibility to help fell into the hands of vocal campaigners - the most prominent being Marcus Rashford.

 One in five children in the UK still live in food poverty.
 For some time, Aldi has taken active steps to combat the issue of child food poverty and wanted to shine a light on the issue as it extended it partnership with charity donation network, Neighbourly, to make a pledge to donate 10million meals in 2021 to families across the country.